QuantEcon/lecture-datascience.myst/lectures/problem_sets/problem_set_6.md

 ### Question 6

-By province, what is the median income and average proportion of college-educated individuals in census areas where more than 80 percent of the population own houses?
+By province, what is the average proportion of college-educated individuals in census divisions where more than 80 percent of the population own houses?

 ```{code-cell} python